ronna-s/gowork/README.md

 Can produce:
 ```
+Hello from 9
+Hello from 7
+Hello from 0
+Hello from 5
+Hello from 4
+Hello from 8
 Hello from 3
-Hello from 5
 Hello from 6
-Hello from 4
-Hello from 7
-Hello from 5
-Hello from 0
-Hello from 9
 Hello from 1
 Hello from 2
 ```